neuromorphic-paris/chameleon/README.md

 git submodule update --init --recursive
 ```

+## dependencies

+[Qt 5.x](https://www.qt.io) is required to host the components.
+Follow these steps to install it:
+- __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt install qtbase5-dev qtdeclarative5-dev`.
+- __macOS__: Open a terminal and execute the command `brew install qt`.

+An application using Chameleon must link to several Qt libraries, as described in the file [qt.lua](blob/master/qt.lua).
+The page [use Qt in a premake project](https://github.com/neuromorphic-paris/chameleon/wiki/use-Qt-in-a-premake-project) provides documentation for this file.

-# User guides and documentation
+# user guides and documentation

 Code documentation is held in the [wiki](https://github.com/neuromorphic-paris/chameleon/wiki).

-# Contribute
+# contribute

-## Development dependencies
+## development dependencies

 Chameleon relies on [Premake 4.x](https://github.com/premake/premake-4.x) (x ≥ 3) to generate build configurations.
 Follow these steps to install it:
 - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt-get install premake4`.
-  - __OS X__: Open a terminal and execute the command `brew install premake`.
+- __macOS__: Open a terminal and execute the command `brew install premake`.
 If the command is not found, you need to install Homebrew first with the command<br />
   `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

-  [Qt 5.x](https://www.qt.io) is required to host the components.
-Follow these steps to install it:
-    - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt install qtbase5-dev qtdeclarative5-dev`.
-    - __OS X__: Open a terminal and execute the command `brew install qt`.

 [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) is used to unify coding styles.
 Follow these steps to install it:
 - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt install clang-format`.
-- __OS X__: Open a terminal and execute the command `brew install clang-format`.
+- __macOS__: Open a terminal and execute the command `brew install clang-format`.

-## Test
+## test

 To test the library, run from the *chameleon* directory:
 ```sh